Panel discussion exploring what menstruation look like across queer identities, including trans, non-binary, and queer experiences.

 This will be a gentle, reflective, and open conversation, with space for nuance, curiosity, and shared learning.

-Contributor: Lisa Fannen - offers bodywork for women, gender non-binary and trans people; and author of Threads which explores what gets called ‘female’ anatomy & sexuality, the politics and experiences of the menstrual cycle, and what gets called ‘PMS’.
+Contributor - Lisa Fannen - offers bodywork for women, gender non-binary and trans people; and author of Threads which explores what gets called ‘female’ anatomy & sexuality, the politics and experiences of the menstrual cycle, and what gets called ‘PMS’.
+To see more of Lisa’s work please go to: https://threadsbook.org/

 Tickets